TheEt1234/libox/api.md

 ## Disclaimers
 - Currently i cannot guarrantee safety of this library, tests are extremely insufficent
 - ***DO NOT EVER CALL FUNCTIONS FROM THE ENVIRONMENT (once the environment is defined) AND DO NOT CALL ANY FUNCTIONS RETURNED BY THE SANDBOX*** that will just bypass the debug hook and allow someone to `repeat until false` and *stop* the server that way
-- anything coming out of the sandbox should *not* be called, and be checked
+- anything coming out of the sandbox should *not* be called, and be checked for every single detail (like you are writing a digiline device)

 ## Definitions
 - microsecond: milisecond * 1000